 Uruguay (3 years)

-If you are part of a family unit actually living on the ground in Uruguay, you can apply for citizenship after three years – so long as you can show substantial ties to the country.
+If you are part of a family unit actually living on the ground in Uruguay, you can apply for citizenship after three years so long as you can show substantial ties to the country.

 Owning real estate, renting a real apartment, being a member of social clubs, and having a local doctor also count as “substantial ties” to Uruguay.

 Thanks to these complicated qualifications, claiming Uruguayan citizenship has become extremely difficult in recent years.
-Therefore, I generally recommend against Uruguay because of this difficulty as well as the high opportunity cost here.
+Therefore, we generally recommend against Uruguay because of this difficulty as well as the high opportunity cost here.
 There are simply better options unless you really wish to become Uruguayan.

-Russia (3 years)
+Bolivia (3 years)

 Why Do You Need a Second Citizenship?